mitranim/fpx/docs/templates/index.md

 ## Fun

-Miscellanious utilities and transforms for functions.
+Miscellaneous utilities and transforms for functions.

 ---